 Several years ago, CitizenPath launched an an innovative, online service to help our customers prepare Form I-864, Affidavit of Support.
 The online service includes a calculator that helps make Form I-864 easy for anyone to prepare.
 This article explains how the service works and includes an Affidavit of Support sample created from the CitizenPath software.

-For the sponsor, the primary objective of Form I-864 is to prove to the U.S. government that you have the income necessary to support the intending immigrant, most likely your relative.
-If the I-864 is not approved, USCIS will refuse to issue a green card to the intending immigrant.
+The purpose for filing Form I-864 is to remove the public charge ground of inadmissibility.
+For the green card applicant, the primary objective of Form I-864 is to prove to the U.S. government that you have adequate financial support in the United States.
+If the sponsor is unable to provide an I-864 that sufficiently documents his or her income and financial resources, immigration officials will likely refuse to issue a green card to the intending immigrant.
 So success is vital to the entire immigration process.
 CitizenPath’s service will help ensure you correctly complete the Affidavit of Support and meet the requirements.
+Correctly preparing the form is important, but you must also submit the appropriate supporting documents that corroborate your answers.

 Determining Affidavit of Support Household Size